 5 Ways to Stop Your Dog from Chasing Lights and Reflections

-If your dog goes wild chasing lights, shiny surfaces, or even laser pointers, you’re not alone.
-Dog chasing lights is a more common issue than many owners realize.
-While it might seem funny at first, this behavior can quickly become frustrating or even harmful.
-This is especially true if your dog gets overly fixated.
-Thankfully, there are ways to manage it and help your dog stay calm.
-Here are five practical tips to tackle the issue.
+If your dog goes wild chasing lights, shiny surfaces, reflections, or laser pointers, you’re not alone.
+Dog chasing lights is more common than many pet parents realize.
+While it may seem funny at first, this behavior can become frustrating or even harmful if your dog becomes overly fixated.

 1. Understand Why They’re Chasing